Five minutes with … the Hazard and Resilience Modelling team

 - suitability and viability of green infrastructure data prototype

 Geospatial data analyst

-A geologist with a background in geological mapping, 3D structural modelling and coastal processes, Rowan leads the development of Coastal Domains as part of GeoCoast.
+A geologist with a background in geological mapping, 3D structural modelling and coastal processes, Rowan leads the development of coastal domains as part of GeoCoast.
 Rowan is a keen climber, campervan renovator and DIY enthusiast.

 Geology became a fascination for Rowan from an early age, particularly mountains, having regularly visited the Scottish Highlands on childhood holidays.
-This was further strengthened when her Aunt and Uncle embarked on a trekking trip in the Himalayas and Rowan finally got to realise her dream when, as part of her PhD research, she worked on the Tibetan Plateau studying mountain uplift and tectonic evolution.
+This was further strengthened when her aunt and uncle embarked on a trekking trip in the Himalayas and Rowan finally got to realise her dream when, as part of her PhD research, she worked on the Tibetan Plateau, studying mountain uplift and tectonic evolution.

-“My work on developing coastal domains has been bringing together multiple different datasets to identify areas of similar characteristics.
+‘My work on developing coastal domains has been bringing together multiple different datasets to identify areas of similar characteristics.
 The UK has an incredibly varied coastline, one of the most varied in the world based on its size.
-Being able to understand how the coastline behaves and the impacts of changes such as sea-level rise, will be critical for ensuing our coastal communities and infrastructure are resilient and adaptive for the future”
+Being able to understand how the coastline behaves and the impacts of changes such as sea-level rise will be critical for ensuing our coastal communities and infrastructure are resilient and adaptive for the future.’

-Rowan Vernon, BGS Geologist
+Rowan Vernon, BGS Geologist.

-Being a geologist definitely helps you understand the natural environment and landscape and Rowan has enjoyed many projects that help to make that knowledge and data relevant to society.
+Being a geologist definitely helps you understand the natural environment and landscape, and Rowan has enjoyed many projects that help to make that knowledge and data relevant to society.
 She has also learnt a lot from working collaboratively and applying that geological knowledge to different areas and topics.
 Recent work with the Environment Agency and water companies is helping improve water management and contamination issues.

-To find out more about Rowan’s data and projects, you can visit: GeoCoast project
+To find out more about Rowan’s data and projects, you can visit: GeoCoast project.

 Dr Rowan Vernon